acailic/acailic.github.io/_notes/life/search-for-meaning.md

 is the basis of human dignity and that it enables us to shape our own destiny.

 ## Postscript: The Case for a Tragic Optimism

+- The meaning of life is unique and personal.
+Frankl argues that there is no general answer to the question of what the meaning of life is, but rather each individual has to find his or her own specific meaning in every situation.
+This meaning can be fulfilled by creating a work, by loving someone, or by rising above suffering.
+The will to meaning is the primary motivation of human beings.
+Frankl rejects the idea that human behavior is driven by instincts or unconscious forces, and instead proposes that humans are motivated by the desire to find a meaning in their lives.
+He also criticizes the notion that meaning is a mere defense mechanism or rationalization, and asserts that meaning is a genuine and authentic value that can be discovered and realized by anyone.
+- Logotherapy is a form of existential analysis that helps people find meaning in life.
+Frankl developed logotherapy as a psychotherapeutic method that focuses on the future, on the meanings to be fulfilled by the patient in his or her future.
+Logotherapy also helps people cope with existential frustration, noögenic neurosis, and existential vacuum, which are states of meaninglessness that can lead to depression, aggression, or addiction.
+- Conscience is a manifestation of the human spirit that guides us to find meaning.
+Frankl conceives of conscience as a voice that tells us what our specific meaning in a given situation is.
+He believes that conscience is based on a biological and spiritual heritage that contains a set of values and potentialities that are unique to each person.
+He also warns against the dangers of conformism and totalitarianism that can silence or distort our conscience.
+- Life can retain its meaning even in the most difficult circumstances.
+Frankl illustrates this point by sharing his experiences in the concentration camps, where he was able to find meaning in his suffering, in his love for his wife, and in his work on his manuscript.
+He also provides examples of other people who were able to overcome their despair and find a reason to live, such as a mother who lost her son, a scientist who had an unfinished work, and a prisoner who had a child waiting for him.
+He advises us to live as if we were living for the second time and had to correct the mistakes we made the first time.